About the Trinity River Corridor Project

-Dallas' glittering image is redefined by the many different aspects of the Trinity River corridor including wildlife and habitat, wetlands, trails, the Great Trinity Forest, and amazing recreational facilities such as the Trinity River Audubon Center, Texas Horse Park and Ronald Kirk Bridge and Felix H. Lozada, Sr. Gateway.
+Dallas' glittering image is redefined by the many different aspects of the Trinity River corridor including wildlife habitat, wetlands, trails, the Great Trinity Forest, and amazing recreational facilities such as the Trinity River Audubon Center, Texas Horse Park, Trinity Forest Golf Club, and Ronald Kirk Bridge and Felix H. Lozada, Sr. Gateway.

 These "wild" areas and amenities are the framework stimulating a new style of urban development.
 Already, stunning condominiums and townhouses, modern office towers, and a variety of outdoor dining, and retail options have sprung up on both sides of the Dallas Floodway.
 (The floodway begins along I-30 to the north and ends slightly south of Cornith Street and 8th Street.)

 Today, many project teams and interagency partners are focused on delivering five major components that make up the project; always mindful that flood control is the first priority.
-Other four components are transporation, recreation, environmental stewardship, and business development.
+The other four components are transporation, recreation, environmental stewardship, and business development.

 U.S. Army Corp of Engineers 2015 Update Modified Dallas Floodway Project